 The Director of Human Resources serves as the Title IX Officer.
-The Deputy Coordinators consist of the Assistant Director of Human Resources, Managing Director of Off-site Campus, Assistant Director of Public Safety, and the Executive Assistant to the VP Student Affairs.
-The College Investigators consists of the Sr HR Generalist, Coordinator of Student Conduct and Director of Athletics.
+The Deputy Coordinators consist of the Assistant Director of Human Resources, Managing Director of Off-site Campus, Assistant Director of Public Safety, and the Interim VP Student Affairs.
+The College Investigators consists of the Sr HR Generalist, and Director of Athletics.

-Notice to the Title IX Coordinator or Deputy Coordinators constitutes "actual knowledge" to the College and will trigger an investigation and response to the victim on behalf of the College.
+Notice to the Title IX Coordinator or Deputy Coordinators constitutes "actual knowledge" to the Col-lege and will trigger an investigation and response to the victim on behalf of the College.
 In accordance with the Department of Education's (the "Department") Title IX Regulations,

-- · Actual knowledge means notice of sexual harassment or allegations of sexual harassment to a Title IX Coordinator or any official of the College who has authority to institute corrective measures on be half of the College. - · Imputation of knowledge based solely on vicarious liability or constructive notice is sufficient to constitute actual knowledge. - · Notice includes, but is not limited to, a report of sexual harassment to the Title IX Coordinator.
+- · Actual knowledge means notice of sexual harassment or allegations of sexual harassment to a Title IX Coordinator or any official of the College who has authority to institute corrective measures on be half of the College. - · Imputation of knowledge based solely on vicarious liability or constructive notice is sufficient toconstitute actual knowledge. - · Notice includes, but is not limited to, a report of sexual harassment to the Title IX Coordinator.

-Reporting responsibilities are stated in Section III below for those individuals who become aware of incidents involving discrimination, harassment, or sexual misconduct.
+Reporting responsibilities are stated in Section III below for those individuals who become aware ofincidents involving discrimination, harassment, or sexual misconduct.

-l Prohibited Conduct
+I Prohibited Conduct